-- 12.1 We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - 12.2 The school community will therefore: - 12.2.1 Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - 12.2.2 Include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes.
+- 12.1 We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - 12.2 The school community will therefore: - 12.2.1 Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - 12.2.2 Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, asking children to report whether they have had happy/sad lunchtimes/break times - 12.2.3 Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - 12.2.4 Include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+In particular this will include antibullying work, e-safety, road safety, pedestrian and cycle training.
+Also focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel.

-7 'Guidance on Safer Working Practices is available on the DfE website
+9 'Guidance on Safer Working Practices is available on the DfE website